Thomas A. Dorsey: Later life (1934–1993)

 He remarried in 1941 to Katheryn Mosley.
 They had two children, a son named Thomas M. "Mickey" and a daughter, Doris.
 Even with a family he remained active in music, attending multiple engagements each year.
 Katheryn Dorsey stated, "I'd have to catch him between trains because he was hardly ever at home...
 The only thing he cared about was saving souls through his music."

 To accomplish this, Dorsey traveled beyond the U.S., through Mexico, the Caribbean, Europe, and the Middle East.
 He recalled visiting Damascus, Syria, where he was approached in a bathroom by a man who recognized his name.
 A tour group of 150 demanded he sing "Take My Hand, Precious Lord" right there.
 Obliging, Dorsey began, but the multinational group took over: "And they knew it in Damascus, too.
 Folk was wipin' their eyes, and some cryin' and bawlin' on, and I told ‘em, 'What is this happenin' here?
 I'll never get out of this place alive.'"

 When he gave interviews later in his life, he never condemned blues music or his experiences in that period.
 He remained in contact with his friends and fellow blues musicians, saying, "I'm not ashamed of my blues.
 It's all the same talent.
 A beat is a beat whatever it is."
 Dorsey began to slow down in the 1970s, eventually showing symptoms of Alzheimer's disease.
 He retired from Pilgrim Baptist Church and the NCGCC soon after, though he continued to participate and perform when he was able.
 He and the NCGCC were featured in the critically acclaimed documentary Say Amen, Somebody in 1982.
 The 1981 meeting featured in the film was the last convention he was able to attend.
-Dorsey died of Alzheimer's in 1993, listening to music on a Walkman.
+Dorsey died of Alzheimer's at his home in Chicago on January 23, 1993, listening to music on a Walkman.
 He is buried at Oak Woods Cemetery in Chicago.